crate/crate/README.rst

 |

-CrateDB is a distributed SQL database that makes it simple to store and analyze massive amounts of machine data in real-time.
+CrateDB is a distributed SQL database which simplifies storing and analyzing massive amounts of machine data in real-time.

 Features of CrateDB: